mysociety/ainow/README.md

 ## Local development

-This project includes a Vagrantfile to make local development easier.
+This project includes a `Vagrantfile` to make local development easier.

-Simply run:
+This includes a trigger that runs `script/bootstrap-dev` on `vagrant up` which will attempt to download up-to-date test data for the environment.
+Note that triggers require Vagrant >= 2.1.0.

+It relies on your having key-based SSH access to git.mysociety.org which most people working on Tictec should have.

+If it encounters a problem, it will halt and output an error message.

+To start work on your local machine, simply run:

     $ vagrant up

 To get a fully configured vagrant development environment.
-The code is installed into `/vagrant/ainow` inside the VM, and you can run the Django dev server with:
+The code is installed into `/vagrant/ainow` inside the VM, and you can run the Django dev server from within the Vagrant machine with:

     $ script/server